MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-refresh-configuration-information-by-using-autodiscover.md

 - The information's validity period expires.

-- A [Connection-related errors](#bk_ConnectionErrors) occurs AND your cached information was last refreshed over an hour ago
+- A [Connection-related errors](#bk_ConnectionErrors) occurs AND your cached information was last refreshed over an hour ago.

 To refresh your cached information, send an Autodiscover request to a cached Autodiscover endpoint, and do the following: